Women in tech; it’s an increasingly talked about topic not only in the tech industry but within the general population.

-This is despite that fact that woman-led companies can be shown to consistently perform better than companies with a male CEO, and companies with diversity in their top management significantly outperform those without.
+This is despite the fact that women-led companies can be shown to consistently perform better than companies with a male CEO, and companies with diversity in their top management significantly outperform those without.

 In our position as talent partner to technology companies across the world, IC Resources wanted to better understand the gender imbalance, so we could make it easier for candidates of all genders to access great opportunities, as well as providing a rounded pipeline to our clients.
 We conducted some primary research with our contacts, gleaning their opinion on gender issues as well as how diverse their organisations were.